Killianoc/demo/README.md

 however it will attempt to keep all customers satisfied.
 So you could say the customer satisfaction is preferred to the original order of where the customer was in the input file.

-I used a Spring command line runner, along with a maven archetype project as it gives me access to a spring context, which can be quite useful for autowiring a service or other items, as is seen in this project.
+I used a Spring command line runner, along with a maven project as it gives me access to a spring context, which can be quite useful for autowiring a service and other things.
 It also allowed me to use the @Slf4j annotation for logging, which is convenient for quick logging in the application.

 Satisfaction factors: